Hello All HR Experts,

 From India, Chennai

-Dear CiteHR member Ms Richa Thakur,
+Dear CiteHR member Ms. Richa Thakur,

-Hope this will satisfy your query.
+I hope this addresses your query.

 Regards,